 How to create offline forms

 To create an offline form, go to the third step of the Process Wizard (Define Forms).

 Click the shape of the Process to open the Forms Designer.

 To enable a process to be started while offline, you need to create a Start form.

-By default, Bizagi will open the form that is available online.
+By default, Bizagi opens the form that is available online.

 Online and offline forms are defined in the same shape, as well as the forms created for a specific device.
 You must decide if the same form will be used for online and offline cases, or if they are separate.